RodolfoFerro/DisAtBot/DisAtBot Guest Post - PyBites.md

 ## Implementing DisAtBot

 The first issue addressed during the development of the Telegram bot was the creation of menu buttons for an easy interaction with the user.
-The second –and main– issue addressed was the conversation handler.
+The second –*and main*– issue addressed was the conversation handler.
 A finite state machine was needed in order to preserve the desired flow and the responses needed to be processed for each state.

 I won’t go too deep in the explanation, but the following snippets will show how these issues were solved.